fonoster/routr/README.md

     algorithm: least-sessions
 ```

 Notice that the loadBalancing section sets the `withSessionAffinity` to true.
 We need session affinity to ensure that all calls related to the conference arrive on the same Asterisk server.
-Every Asterisk server that registers using the `asterisk` username will be grouped under the `backend:conference` Address of Record (AOR).
+Every Asterisk server that registers with the asterisk username will join the `backend:conference` Address of Record (AOR).

-Next, we need to tell Routr to map all inbound calls from a given Number to the conference room in Asterisk.
-For that, we use the `aorLink` and `sessionAffinityHeader` on the desired Number.
-Here is an example:
+Next, instruct Routr to map all inbound calls from a specific number to the conference room in Asterisk by setting the `aorLink` and `sessionAffinityHeader` parameters for the desired number.
+Here's an example:

 ```yaml
 apiVersion: v2beta1